proe-METH-a-zeen hye-droe-KLOR-ide, KOE-deen FOS-fate

-Use of promethazine and codeine combination is not recommended in children younger than 6 years of age because of the increased risk of respiratory depression.
+Use of promethazine and codeine combination is not recommended in children younger than 6 years of age for syrup or in children younger than 12 years of age for oral solution, because of the increased risk of respiratory depression.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using promethazine and codeine.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking promethazine and codeine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using promethazine and codeine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.